-The purpose of this report is seek direction from the Democratic Services Committee on the updated topics for the Council's Elected Member Induction Programme following the Local Government Elections in 2022.
+1. The purpose of this report is to seek direction from the Democratic Services Committee on the updated topics for the Council's Elected Member Induction Programme following the Local Government Elections in 2022.

 - 2. Following the Local Government Elections in 2022 there will be a number of new and returning Elected Members.
-To support the effective governance arrangements of the Council, enable the newly elected councillors to undertake the variety of roles they are expected to carry out and to integrate them quickly into the Council following their election, an Elected Member induction is to be provided. - 3.
-The Elected Member Learning and Development Strategy 2019 22 was updated and approved by Council on 25 November 2021.
+To support the effective governance arrangements of the Council, enable the newly elected councillors to undertake the variety of roles they are expected to carry out and to integrate them quickly into the Council following their election, an Elected Member induction is to be provided. - The Elected Member Learning and Development Strategy 2019 22 was updated and approved by Council on 25 November 2021.
 It identified 5 Phases of Learning and Development for Elected members.
 Three of these phases cover the core learning activities following election as a Councillor.
 These are:

-D. 7141 ·

-Phase Title Description

-Phase 1 Administration (first 7 days after election) Meeting the statutory requirements and establishing newly Elected Members within the Council.
-Activities include: • Fulfilling their statutory requirements regarding their Acceptance of Office and completing their Declaration of Personal Interests, • Creation of ICT accounts and provision of ICT equipment. • Authority for the use of personal information to set up remuneration payments, web pages and enable officers to carry out other necessary administrative functions. • A briefing of the facilities available to Elected Members within the Authority • The taking of official photographs for use on the Cardiff Council website and ID cards Expected Outcomes: • All Acceptances of Office completed • Elected Member induction administration completed
+Phase Title Description Phase 1 Administration (first 7 days after election) Meeting the statutory requirements and establishing newly Elected Members within the Council.
+Activities include: Fulfilling their statutory requirements regarding their Acceptance of Office and completing their Declaration of Personal Interests, Creation of ICT accounts and provision of ICT equipment.
+Authority for the use of personal information to set up remuneration payments, web pages and enable officers to carry out other necessary administrative functions.
+A briefing of the facilities available to Elected Members within the Authority The taking of official photographs for use on the Cardiff Council website and ID cards Expected Outcomes: All Acceptances of Office completed Elected Member induction administration completed

-Phase Title Description

-Cardiff Undertaking signed by all Elected

-Members

-Phase 2 The Essentials (Prior to the Annual Meeting of Council following their election) To provide Elected Members with sufficient knowledge to prepare them to undertake their initial role in the support of Council business.
-This phase may include briefings on the following topics from key officers: Corporate Directors/Directors: Overview of the Council its services and structures An overview of the Directorate Policy and Service Provision - policy context, challenges and achievements The Monitoring Officer: Introduction to Local Government Constitution and decision making Members Code of Conduct Head of Democratic Services Roles of and appointment to committees Introduction to role descriptions The electronic meeting systems used at Council and Committee meetings Expected outcomes The following are the expected outcomes from this phase: All Members have a basic knowledge of the Council, its structure and role Code of Conduct completed by all Elected Members Elected Members are able to effectively undertake their governance and decision

-Phase 3 The Core Functions (3 - 6 months after the Annual Meeting of Council) making role at Council meetings To provide Elected Members with the knowledge and skills to enable them to undertake their core functions as Elected Members.
-It is intended to provide a sound basis for decision making which is required by councillors to carry out their role effectively. • Ward and Casework (including the Member Enquiry System) • Personal Resilience • Corporate Parenting • Safeguarding • Equalities and Diversity • Decision Making for Cabinet Members • Developing effective decision making for those appointed to the following: • Audit Committee • Constitution Committee
+Phase Title Description Cardiff Undertaking signed by all Elected Members Phase 2 The Essentials (Prior to the Annual Meeting of Council following their election) Members To provide Elected Members with sufficient knowledge to prepare them to undertake their initial role in the support of Council business.
+This phase may include briefings on the following topics from key officers: Corporate Directors/Directors: • Overview of the Council its services and structures • An overview of the Directorate Policy and Service Provision - policy context, challenges and achievements The Monitoring Officer: • Introduction to Local Government • Constitution and decision making • Members Code of Conduct Head of Democratic Services • Roles of and appointment to committees • Introduction to role descriptions • The electronic meeting systems used at Council and Committee meetings Expected outcomes The following are the expected outcomes from this phase: • All Members have a basic knowledge of the Council, its structure and role • Code of Conduct training completed by all Elected Members • Elected Members are able to effectively undertake their governance and decision making role at Council meetings Phase 3 Functions (3 - 6 months after the Annual Meeting of and skills to enable them to undertake their core functions as Elected Members.
+It is intended to provide a sound basis for decision making which is required by councillors to carry out their role Council) effectively.
+Ward and Casework (including the Member Enquiry System) Personal Resilience Corporate Parenting Safeguarding Equalities and Diversity Decision Making for Cabinet Members Developing effective decision making for those appointed to the following: Governance &amp; Audit Committee Constitution Committee